k8mil/indigo/_posts/2018-06-06-whats-new-in-swift42.md

 ## Conclusion

 It would be great to use those features in stable versions.
 My impressions from Xcode 10(beta) and Swift 4.2 was pretty amazing.
+I highly recommend you to watch What's new in Swift talk from WWDC 2018

 Below you can find a link to a GitHub gist with all features described above.